 docs.gitlab.com.
 A good example is probably https://gitlab.suse.de/qsf-y/qa-sle-functional-y from QSF-y how they load their job templates YAML documents using gitlab CI . https://gitlab.suse.de/qsf-y/qa-sle-functional-y/-/blob/master/.gitlab-ci.yml#L8 shows how they set openQA client parameters based on variables.
 These variables are defined within the gitlab project.

-#3 Updated by coolgw about 1 year ago
+#3 Updated by coolgw over 1 year ago

 - Status changed from New to Blocked